behreajj/AseThreshold/README.md

 The average algorithm is used to calculate the intensity in the HSI color representation.
 Maximum is the algorithm used for the value in HSV.
 Mid-range is for the lightness in HSL.
 See the Wikipedia entry on [HSL and HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) for more.
 The luminance calculation, a weighted average, is based on CSS and SVG [blending modes](https://www.w3.org/TR/compositing-1/#blendingnonseparable).

+In local thresholding algorithms -- Sauvola and Phansalkar -- the step determines the size of the pixel neighborhood.
+For example, a step of 3 yields a neighborhood of 3 * 2 + 1, or 7.

 ## Acknowledgments & References

 The series of blog posts from Craft of Coding on the [Bernsen](https://craftofcoding.wordpress.com/2021/10/27/thresholding-algorithms-bernsen-local/), [Niblack](https://craftofcoding.wordpress.com/2021/09/30/thresholding-algorithms-niblack-local/), [Sauvola](https://craftofcoding.wordpress.com/2021/10/06/thresholding-algorithms-sauvola-local/) and [Phansalkar](https://craftofcoding.wordpress.com/2021/09/28/thresholding-algorithms-phansalkar-local/) algorithms were of great use in creating the Lua implementation.